 The violence that marked Bahrain’s response to the Arab Spring has gone relatively unnoticed by the rest of the world.
 There are a couple of reasons for this.
-First, in comparison with the chaos and/or violence that followed the Arab Spring in Syria, Libya, or Egypt, Bahrain’s violence has been relatively minor.
+First, compared with the chaos and violence that followed the Arab Spring in Syria, Libya, and Egypt, what happened in Bahrain can seem like relatively small potatoes.
 For another thing, where Syria and Libya are or were governed by regimes that are generally unfriendly with the United States, and there were questions about the US-Egypt relationship after the Sisi coup in 2013, Bahrain has been a close US ally all along.
-It’s the US Fifth Fleet’s operating base, which is the kind of thing that tends to keep the bonds between two nations pretty tight.
-Consequently, Washington tries not to talk about Bahrain’s violent repression of demonstrators too much.
+It’s the Fifth Fleet’s operating base, for example.
+Consequently, Washington tries not to talk about Bahrain’s human rights abuses too much.
 Apart from the rare diplomatic dust-up, we’re happy to look the other way when our allies do the same stuff we condemn our enemies for doing.

-Today marks the fifth anniversary of Bloody Thursday, the first of many large-scale crackdowns carried out by Manama against protesters.
-It should be noted that Bahrain’s Arab Spring protests started out, on February 14, as a call for democratic reform and improved treatment of the country’s Shiʿa majority at the hands of the minority Sunni Khalifa dynasty.
+Today marks the anniversary of Bloody Thursday, one of the largest of the several crackdowns carried out by the Bahraini government against opposition protesters over the past several years.
+It should be noted that Bahrain’s Arab Spring protests started out, on February 14, as a call for democratic reform and improved treatment for the country’s Shiʿa majority at the hands of the minority Sunni Khalifa dynasty.
 There was no widespread call for the monarchy to be overthrown.
 But King Hamad b.
 Isa Al Khalifa responded to the protests as though they were a direct threat to his reign.
 On February 17, before dawn, he sent 1000 police into Manama’s Pearl Roundabout to clear it of encamped protesters using, among other things, tear gas, clubs, and live ammunition.
 Four people were killed and 300 injured.

-As with the other five-year anniversary commemorations of the Arab Spring that I’ve been running lately, there’s little to say about these events from a historical perspective just yet.
-But I think it’s safe to say that no Arab despot has more thoroughly suppressed his country’s Arab Spring protests than King Hamad.
+As with the rest of the Arab Spring, there’s little to say about these events from a historical perspective yet, and there may never be.
+But I think it’s safe to say that no Arab ruler has more thoroughly suppressed his country’s Arab Spring protests than King Hamad.
 The same movement that toppled Zine al-Abidine Ben Ali and Hosni Mubarak, that killed Muammar Gaddafi, and that left Bashar al-Assad in a fight for his life has done comparatively little to weaken the Khalifa family’s hold on power in Bahrain, thanks in part to Saudi material support and American indifference.